Domestic abuse and child custody in the UK: how it affects court decisions (2026)

 KEY TAKEAWAYS:

-• Children exposed to domestic abuse are now legally recognized as victims, influencing custody determinations.
+- Children exposed to domestic abuse are now legally recognised as victims under the Domestic Abuse Act 2021, influencing child arrangements decisions.

-• Courts prioritize child safety and well-being above all other factors when making custody decisions in cases involving domestic violence.
+- Courts prioritise child safety and well-being above all other factors when making child arrangements decisions in cases involving domestic abuse.